 Arriving by planeThe Tri-city can now boast a very impressive airport, co-owned by the three cities, around which you’ll see lots of new industry sprouting.
-The area was open countryside not very long ago and the expansion of the airport, the accompanying business and the ongoing construction of a new railway link to Gdansk and Gdynia are a sure sign of a region on the up.
+The area was open countryside not very long ago and the expansion of the airport, the accompanying business and the construction of a new railway link to Gdansk and Gdynia are a sure sign of a region on the up.
 It also makes Gdynia’s attempts in recent years to build its own airport even more questionable.

 Arriving by trainThe city is connected to all major cities in Poland with travel times subject to both delay and improvement as a major investment programme continues.